-Office of Admissions, Waldorf University 106 South 6th Street Forest City, IA 50436 or phone 641.585.8112 or 1.800.292.1903
+Waldorf University

+Office of Admissions

+Voss Hall, 1st Floor, Suite A

+106 South Sixth Street

+Forest City, IA 50436-1713

+Telephone 641.585.8112 or 1.800.292.1903

 Email: admissions@waldorf.edu.

 Prospective students and their parents are invited and encouraged to visit the campus.
-Standard campus visits include personalized admissions talk, an opportunity to meet individually with a professor, and campus tour.
-Additionally, one-on-one time with program directors and/or athletic coaches if applicable.

-Events are held each semester and offer opportunities to tour the campus, meet students, chat with professors, and learn about Waldorf degree program options.
+Standard campus visits include personalized admissions talk, an opportunity to meet individually with a professor, and a campus tour.
+Additionally, one-on-one time with program directors and/or athletic coaches, if applicable.
+Events are held each semester and offer opportunities to tour the campus, meet students, chat with professors, and learn about Waldorf's degree program options.
 Visit waldorf.edu/visit to view the event schedule.